 Tumors of the bone, either primary can affect the hip region and cause pain.
 In addition to that tumors elsewhere in the body might metastasize to this region.

-It is a disorder where there is congenital or developmental deformation or misalignment of the hip joint and on the extreme of spectrum, a dislocation.
-In an
+It is a disorder where there is congenital or developmental deformation or misalignment of the hip joint and on the extreme of the spectrum, a dislocation.

 Legg-Calve-Perthes disease occurs when blood supply is temporarily interrupted to the femoral head resulting in insufficient flow which makes bone die, making it brittle and poor in healing.